SAP-archive/teched2021-developer-keynote/section/low_no_code/README.md

 ![AppGyver Designer](../../images/low_no_appgyver_designer.png)

-In in minutes we have a mobile enabled applciation consuming our CAP service previewed in the Web Browser or directly on mobile device.
+In in minutes we have a mobile enabled application consuming our CAP service previewed in the Web Browser or directly on mobile device.

 ![AppGyver Preview](../../images/low_no_appgyver_preview_in_browser.png)